 Project Description.

-The SAE Formula Hybrid competition is a multidisciplinary project which requires the senior design team to observe SAE trends, establish a vehicle architecture that is viable by the year 2023, and build scalable systems for demonstration.
-This senior design project will involve using a systematic design approach to define vehicle functions and achieve vehicle targets.
-This years’ senior design team will be compartmentalized to design the chassis, internal combustion engine, and electric powertrain of the vehicle.
+The senior design SAE Formula Hybrid competition is a five year multidisciplinary project which requires senior design teams to observe SAE trends, establish a vehicle architecture that will be viable by the year 2023, and build scalable systems for demonstration.
+This project will involve using a systematic design approach to define vehicle functions and achieve competition targets.
+The 2017-2018 senior design team will be compartmentalized to design and model a quarter car setup.

 Key Goals.

-The primary goal for this project is to define a vehicle architecture that will compete in an SAE Collegiate Design competition in 2023.
-In addition, the senior design team will need to design, integrate, manufacture, and demonstrate scalable steering, suspension, and powertrain subsystems for the vehicle by the end of this year.
+The primary goal for this project is to define and implement a vehicle architecture that will compete in an SAE Collegiate Design competition in 2023.
+The 2017-2018 senior design team will focus on designing, integrating, manufacturing, and demonstrating a scalable quarter car setup by engineering design day (April 10th, 2018).
+The quarter car model should include one motor with enough batteries to sufficiently power it, a plan for the control system, and a suspension.
+The suspension can be modeled using non-load bearing materials but should be designed to withstand real load bearing situations.
+The overall vehicle architecture and a transition plan also need to be designed and optimized based on the components chosen for the vehicle.
 Simultaneously, knowledge transfer will be practiced for the long-term and short-term goals of the project which should effectively result in a reproducible design and design process.

 Markets.